Allen-Tildesley/examples/GUIDE.md

 It was found convenient to start from a lower temperature, with configurations at gas and liquid densities, with roughly equal numbers of particles, and slowly work upwards in temperature, to equilibrate.
+Note that the program expects two starting configurations: cnf1.inp and cnf2.inp.
 Exchanges of box identity are expected as the critical temperature is approached, and so one should not place blind trust in the separate box averages reported by the program, but refer to histograms of density, energy etc.